-Our Serious Injury Solicitors have considerable experience of dealing with serious injuries and life changing injuries claims.
+Our Serious Injury Solicitors have considerable experience of dealing with catastrophic injuries and life changing injury claims.
+For example:

-If it can be proven that your serious injuries are a direct result of a third party’s negligence, then you may have a strong claim for compensation.
+If it can be proven that your serious injury is a direct result of a third party’s negligence, then you may have a strong claim for compensation.

 We can work with a panel of medical experts to help you prove your case, as we work to secure the compensation and rehabilitation support that you deserve.

 Our Serious Injury Solicitors handle cases sensitively and empathetically - and will speak to you in plain English so you know exactly what’s going on with your claim at all times.

-Call us for free legal advice or select the type of serious injury claim you want help with below.
+Call us for free legal advice or select the type of claim you want help with below.